 Administrative Discharge or Discharge Shore

 Veterans (and their families) who have recently left the service by one of these routes can also self-refer to this service.

-If you think we can help please contact us on:
+If you think we can help, please contact us:

 We will support you to prevent crisis by connecting with you as soon as possible after your notification of discharge.